The Scripturalist Reply To The Jehovah's Witnesses

 It would appear then that the Watchtower Society is using the same old tricks in order to deceive its members.
 This is certainly not the first and only time that the translators of the New World Translation have altered the Bible in order to support their heretical teachings.
 Changes within the New World Translation could be listed at great length and the reader should familiarize themselves with as of the changes many as possible.
 What Christians need to understand is that the NWT is not to be trusted.

-The benefit with this particular case of scripture twisting is that by putting the word “other” in brackets in the 1984 and earlier editions of the New World Translation, they essentially acknowledged to their members and the rest of the world that it was not part of the original Greek text.
+The benefit with this particular case of scripture twisting is that by putting the word “other” in brackets in some of the 1984 and earlier editions of the New World Translation, they essentially acknowledged to their members and the rest of the world that it was not part of the original Greek text.
 This needs to be pointed out to the individual members of the Watchtower Society.